 Action to be taken by the partner establishment and university

 On other occasions it may involve the issuing of a warning (formal or informal) or advice about more appropriate professional behaviour.
-For example, a tutor may discuss targets for improvement in relation to professional conduct, which will be recorded alongside targets relating to teaching.
+For example, a mentor may discuss targets for improvement in relation to professional conduct, which will be recorded alongside targets relating to teaching.
 Where professional conduct is a persistent problem, either at university or in school, a tutorial may be convened to discuss the appropriate next steps, which may include an investigation regarding fitness to practice.
 In school, concerns regarding professional behaviour may form part of an Intervention Action Plan as part of the Partnership’s Additional Support Framework.

 Serious breaches of the Code of Professional Conduct